 The Pareto Principle can be illustrated on a Pareto chart.
 In Power BI you can use a combo line and column chart.
 The column in the chart represents the individual inputs, while the line chart represents the cumulative percentage of the inputs as they build towards 80%.

-In this article, I will use the AdventureWorks database (as usual) to show that just 12% of the products (in this case) contribute to 80%of the total margin for the business.
+In order to show you how to build a Pareto chart in Power BI, I will use in this article the AdventureWorks database (as usual) to show that just 12% of the products (in this case) contribute to 80%of the total margin for the business.

 Measures Used for A Pareto Chart